 Issue Areas: space sciences, space technology, aeronautics, fundamental energy science and early-stage energy technology development, high-performance computing, applied mathematics and computational sciences, environmental research, international science and engineering.

-Prior to joining Lewis-Burke, Mr. Kallen gained experience in both legislative affairs and science and business advocacy through internships in the Office of Senator Barbara Boxer and at the Commercial Spaceflight Federation, a trade association which promotes the policy interests of the space industry.
-Through these substantive work experiences, Mr. Kallen developed and honed valuable research and analytical skills while gaining an understanding of the complex political trends affecting National science and education policy.
+Additional Experience: Prior to joining Lewis-Burke, Ben gained experience in legislative affairs as well as science and business advocacy in the office of Senator Barbara Boxer and at the Commercial Spaceflight Federation, a trade association that promotes the policy interests of the space industry.
+Through these experiences, Ben developed and honed valuable research and analytical skills while gaining an understanding of the complex political trends affecting national science and education policy.

 Vital Statistics: Originally from Los Angeles, Ben moved to Missouri to attend Washington University in St. Louis where he pursued an innate passion for public policy.
 He graduated cum laude with Bachelor of Arts degrees in history and political science in 2013 and moved to Washington, DC shortly thereafter.
 He and his wife, Laura, love their adopted home city and spend much of their free time renovating their fixer-upper row house in Northeast DC.